📋 Fencing Guides

 Pasture-Raised Pig Fencing

 Pasture-raised pig fencing systems must balance containment with the flexibility needed for rotational grazing and soil management.
-Permanent perimeter fencing combined with temporary electric interior divisions is the most common configuration.

 Fencing on Uneven or Muddy Ground